laravel/docs/eloquent-relationships.md

 <a name="many-to-many-polymorphic-defining-the-inverse-of-the-relationship"></a>
 #### Defining The Inverse Of The Relationship

-Next, on the `Tag` model, you should define a method for each of its related models.
-So, for this example, we will define a `posts` method and a `videos` method.
+Next, on the `Tag` model, you should define a method for each of its possible parent models.
+So, in this example, we will define a `posts` method and a `videos` method.
 Both of these methods should return the result of the `morphedByMany` method.

 The `morphedByMany` method accepts the name of the related model as well as the "relationship name".
-Based on the name we assigned to our intermediate table name and the keys it contains, we are referring to the relationship as "taggable":
+Based on the name we assigned to our intermediate table name and the keys it contains, we will refer to the relationship as "taggable":

     <?php